 Products that are certified gluten-free have been verified to be gluten-free by a third-party agency, typically the Gluten-Free Certification Group (GFCO).

-The GFCO, for example, requires products bearing its official GF seal to contain less than 10 ppm of gluten vs. 20 ppm that the FDA legally requires a company to comply with in order to be accurately labeled “gluten-free.”
+The GFCO, for example, requires products bearing its official GF seal to contain less than 10 ppm of gluten vs. 20 ppm that the FDA legally requires a company to comply with to be accurately labeled “gluten-free.”

 This means there is no third-party verification process that verifies if the manufacturers’ claims are truthful; rather, if a product makes a consumer sick, it should be reported immediately to the FDA for investigation.